 Series B in 2004

-Ceregene is a privately held biotechnology company based in San Diego, specializing in the treatment of major neurodegenerative disorders through the delivery of nervous system growth factors.
-The company's clinical programs feature CERE-110, an AAV2-based vector expressing nerve growth factor, which is set to enter Phase 2 studies for Alzheimer's disease.
-Additionally, CERE-120 has recently completed a Phase 2 trial for Parkinson's disease and is under evaluation for future development.
-Ceregene is also advancing two other treatments, CERE-135 and CERE-140, which are in preclinical stages targeting amyotrophic lateral sclerosis (ALS) and ocular diseases, respectively.
+Ceregene is a private biotechnology company based in San Diego, specializing in treatments for major neurodegenerative disorders through the delivery of nervous system growth factors.
+The company's clinical programs include CERE-110, an AAV2-based vector designed to express nerve growth factor, which is set to enter Phase 2 trials for Alzheimer's disease.
+Additionally, Ceregene is advancing CERE-120, which has completed Phase 2 trials for Parkinson's disease and is currently under evaluation for further development.
+The company is also developing CERE-135 and CERE-140, both of which are in preclinical stages, targeting amyotrophic lateral sclerosis (ALS) and various ocular diseases, respectively.

 SurgRx is a developer of laparoscopic vessel fusion tools for surgical hemostasis.